 ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-- Flights: return from London to Ivalo (either direct or via Helsinki depending on departure date).
-Regional and non-UK departures available on request (flight routes are subject to change)
+- Flights: return from London to Ivalo (via Helsinki).
+Flight routes are subject to change.

 - Transfers: return group airport transfers